 Over the course of her Federal career, Valerie has written many policies, manuals, reports, budgets and project papers.
 From February 2005 to October 2005, Val authored the FBOP Real Property Assessment Plan to comply with a Presidential Executive order.
 This Asset Management Plan became the model for the Department of Justice and was ultimately submitted to and approved by the Office of Management and Budget, Congress, and The President.

 Val Retired as a Federal Executive in 2011 after 34 years of Federal service, and in 2012 returned "home".
-Val and her husband Michael reside in Batavia.
-She currently serves a family caregiver, continues to support the OACS HOF, local charities, fundraisers, and enjoying the blessings of life with family and friends.
+Val resides in Batavia.